erika12129/EmailQAToolkit/README.md

 - **404 Not Found**: Make sure both servers are running
 - **File Upload Errors**: Check file formats (HTML for emails, JSON for requirements)
 - **Link Validation Failures**: Verify URL accessibility
+- **Bot Detection Messages**: This indicates the website is blocking automated requests, not a system error
-- **Product Table Detection Issues**: Check console logs for detailed class information
+- **Product Table Detection Issues**: Check if the appropriate checkboxes are selected before running detection
+- **Slow Detection Responses**: Try increasing the timeout setting for slow-loading sites
 - **Production Mode Failures**: Check domain configuration in `domain_config.json`

 ## Development and Extension